Why Not Me (album)

-Why Not Me is the debut studio album by American country music duo The Judds.
-It was released on October 15, 1984 by RCA Nashville and was produced by Brent Maher.
+Why Not Me is the debut studio album by American country music duo the Judds.
+It was released on October 15, 1984, by RCA Records and was produced by Brent Maher.
 Why Not Me was recorded in a traditional acoustic format using only a handful of musicians.
 It contained a collection of ten tracks, including their previously released single, "Mama He's Crazy."
 It also included three singles that would become number one hits: the title track, "Girls' Night Out" and "Love Is Alive."

 Why Not Me received positive reviews from critics following its release.
 Critics praised the album's production detail as well as the duo's vocal harmonies.
 The album topped the Billboard country albums chart and reached other charts as well.
-The record would become The Judds' first full-length studio album and their most successful studio release to date.
+The record would become the Judds' first full-length studio album and their most successful studio release to date.
 It has since received sales certifications from both the United States and Canada.
 The album has been reissued several times in different formats.

 Background

-In 1983, The Judds (mother Naomi and daughter Wynonna Judd) signed their first recording contract with RCA Records in Nashville, Tennessee.
+In 1983, the Judds (mother Naomi and daughter Wynonna Judd) signed their first recording contract with RCA Records in Nashville, Tennessee.
 The same year, they recorded their first album, a collection of six songs that comprised a "mini-album" entitled Wynonna & Naomi.
 The album included the duo's first major hit, "Had a Dream (For the Heart)."
 However, RCA had yet to release a full-length album by the pair.
 With the success of their debut single, the mother-daughter team were informed by RCA they would release their first full-length album.
 In addition, the label was going to include "Mama He's Crazy," a single that had been spawned from their mini-album offering.
 A music video was also to be made in correlation with the promotion of the record.